 What is the recommended way for me to proceed?

-"We regularly process DBS checks and comfortable carrying out the process ourselves”
+"We regularly process DBS checks and comfortably carrying out the process ourselves”

 If you regularly process DBS checks, we can set up your organisation with the user administrator and ID verifier user accounts.
 This allows you to have complete control of the process from start to finish with access to our advice and guidance when needed.